triptu/go-lox-interpreter/playground/README.md

 ### Updating wasm_exec.js

-This is copied from following path and there are some changes done to make it work with Bun.
+This is copied from inside `tinygo` with some changes done to make it work with Bun.
 You can run `bun run copy-wasm-exec` to copy the new version if needed, and then add it on top of the worker file, as we run WASM in a web worker.

 ```sh
 $(tinygo env TINYGOROOT)/targets/wasm_exec.js